Edwin van der Sar: Post-playing career

 On 3 August 2011, a testimonial was played at the Amsterdam Arena in honour of Van der Sar.
 The match featured the goalkeeper's "dream team", consisting of Wayne Rooney, John Heitinga, Louis Saha, Rio Ferdinand, Ryan Giggs, Paul Scholes, Nemanja Vidić, André Ooijer, Dirk Kuyt, Gary Neville, Michael Carrick, Edgar Davids, Giovanni van Bronckhorst, Boudewijn Zenden, and Dennis Bergkamp, with Alex Ferguson as manager.
 They faced the current Ajax first team, led by Frank de Boer.

 Prior to this match two shorter matches took place.
 One featured the Ajax and Manchester United youth teams, and another one featured Ajax's 1995 squad against the Netherlands national team of 1998.
 The Ajax squad featured among others Finidi George, Nwankwo Kanu, Frank de Boer, Winston Bogarde, Nordin Wooter, Ronald de Boer, Danny Blind, Patrick Kluivert, Marc Overmars and Frank Rijkaard, and was managed by Louis van Gaal.
 The Netherlands squad featured among others Wim Jonk, Dennis Bergkamp, Roy Makaay, Ruud Hesp, Aron Winter, Richard Witschge and Pierre van Hooijdonk, and was managed by Guus Hiddink.

 The viewership numbers in the Netherlands alone peaked at 2 million and it had a 26% total market share.
 The income generated by the match was to be donated to two charities (Make a Wish Foundation and Laureus); it generated so much money, however, that Van der Sar announced afterwards he would be starting his own charitable foundation to help spend the money.

 During the event, it was announced that Van der Sar would be working as an analyst for the Nederlandse Omroep Stichting covering the 2011–12 UEFA Champions League.
 Van der Sar's son, Joe, made written comments stating his father would be working as a goalkeeping coach at Ajax within five years.
 Van der Sar himself said he did not want to make a full commitment to this, but confirmed it was likely and he was interested in building up his coaching career slowly, starting at the lower levels.

-On 27 May 2012, Van der Sar participated in the Soccer Aid 2012 Match, playing for the Rest of the World side in the first half, making a full-length save from John Bishop.
+On 27 May 2012, Van der Sar participated in Soccer Aid 2012, playing for the Rest of the World side in the first half, making a full-length save from John Bishop.
 He was replaced at half-time by comedian Patrick Kielty.
 He also took part in the Soccer Aid 2014 match on 8 June 2014, again playing for the Rest of the World side in the first half before being once again replaced at half time by Patrick Kielty.

+Executive career

 Van der Sar took on a role as Ajax's marketing director on 19 November 2012.
 He was promoted in late 2016 to the role of CEO.